BideshMal/Gusion_Backend/README.md

 **Rationale:** Ensures absolute security against malicious code and prevents one student's submission from impacting another's resources.

 ---
+🏗️ System Architecture Diagram (Detailed)
+This diagram represents the Request-Response Lifecycle of Gusion, specifically highlighting the asynchronous nature of the AI Mentor.

+    User((Student)) -->|1.
+Submit Code| API[Spring Boot REST API]
+    API -->|2.
+Persist Submission| DB[(PostgreSQL 16)]
+    API -->|3.
+Trigger Judge| Judge[Docker Judge Service]

+    subgraph "Isolated Sandbox Environment"
+        Judge -->|4.
+Create Container| Docker[Ephemeral Docker Container] Docker -->|5.
+Run Test Cases| Result{Evaluation}
+    end

+    Result -->|Success| API
+    Result -->|Failure: WA/RE/TLE| API

+    subgraph "AI Mentor Scaffolding"
+        API -->|6.
+If Failure: Analyze| SpringAI[Spring AI Framework] SpringAI -->|7.
+Contextual Prompt| OpenAI[GPT-4o-mini]
+        OpenAI -->|8.
+Structured Hints| SpringAI
+        SpringAI -->|9.
+Store Hints| DB
+    end

+    API -->|10.
+Reveal Level-based Hints| User

+📄 Design Document: Gusion AI Mentor
+1. System Overview
+Gusion is a specialized Online Judge designed for educational environments.
+Unlike competitive programming platforms that focus only on performance, Gusion focuses on pedagogical guidance.
+It uses a containerized execution model for security and a Large Language Model (LLM) for personalized student feedback.

+2. Component Breakdown
+Judge Core: Uses the Docker Engine API to pull images (e.g., openjdk:21-slim) and execute student code with hard resource limits (512MB RAM, 1s CPU time).

+AI Analysis Service: Built on Spring AI ChatClient.
+It uses a "Prompt Template" that includes the problem description, the student's code, and the specific error message to generate non-spoiler hints.

+Persistence Layer: PostgreSQL manages the relational state of problems, users, and submissions.
+It ensures that if a student revisits a problem, their previous AI hints are immediately available without re-triggering the LLM (cost-saving).

+3. Key Design Decisions (ADRs)
+Decision: Use Virtual Threads (Project Loom) for the Judge Service.

+Rationale: Judging is I/O intensive (waiting for Docker containers).
+Virtual threads allow Gusion to handle hundreds of concurrent submissions on a single "Nano" instance without thread exhaustion.

+Decision: Progressive Disclosure for AI Hints.

+Rationale: To prevent students from bypassing the thinking process, hints are locked behind "Level" thresholds.
+A student must wait or attempt again before seeing higher-level hints.

+4. Security Model
+Resource Exhaustion: Protected by Docker Cgroups (prevents Fork Bombs).

+Data Privacy: No personal student data is sent to OpenAI; only the code and the error are transmitted for analysis.

+Network Security: The judge containers run with --network none to prevent students from making outbound requests or accessing the internal database.

 ### 🌟 Acknowledgments